g41797/queue-beanstalkd/README.md

 ## License

-Yii3 Queue Adapter for Valkey is free software.
+Yii3 Queue Adapter for Beanstalkd is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.